Food and Nutrition Service, USDA.

 (2) Pre-implementation.
 The State agency must demonstrate through thorough testing that the system meets all program functional and performance requirements.
 FNS may require a pre-implementation review of the system to validate system functionality prior to State agency testing.

 (i) Testing.
 The State agency must provide a complete test plan prior to the start of the testing phase.
 The State agency must provide documentation to FNS of the results of performance and User Acceptance Testing (UAT) before the system is piloted in a production environment.
 FNS concurrence to advance from testing to pilot is a condition for continued FFP.
 All aspects of program eligibility must be tested to ensure that the system makes accurate eligibility determinations in accordance with federal regulations and approved state policies, and that system functionality meets the required functional specifications.
-The State agency shall describe how all system testing will be conducted and the resources to be utilized in order to verify the system complies with SNAP requirements, system design specifications, and performance standards including responsiveness, usability, capacity, and security.
+The State agency shall describe how all system testing will be conducted and the resources to be utilized in order to verify the system complies with SNAP requirements, system design specifications, and performance standards including responsiveness, Start Printed Page 52592usability, capacity, and security.
 Testing includes but is not limited to unit testing, integration testing, performance testing, end-to-end testing, UAT, and regression testing.
 During UAT detailed scripts covering all areas of program functionality shall be used so that any errors identified can be replicated, corrected, and re-tested.

 At a minimum, the Test Plan shall address: